 If you are a contractual worker, it is your responsibility to know what is expected of you when it comes to resigning.
 If you work for a temp agency, there may be more flexibility in the guidelines on how to excuse yourself from the position.
 No matter what the situation, you want to be sure to conduct yourself in a professional manner, especially if you used or plan to use your temporary employer as a reference.

 Every scenario is unique when it comes to temp work.
 Many different factors play into both why you took a temporary job and why the company was looking for temp employees.
 Whatever the situation is, always conduct yourself in a professional way.
 Treat the resignation as you would if the job were permanent.
 Prepare a respectful letter or email thanking them for the opportunity to work with them and state when your last day will be.
 You can also include why you are not able to complete the temporary job assignment, but you do not have to.

 It can be awkward if you are leaving for negative reasons.
 Regardless of the reason, be respectful and professional.

 Temporary Job Resignation Letter Sample

-Use this resignation letter sample to formally notify an organization where you have been temping that you are you are submitting your resignation and will not be completing the assignment.
+Use this resignation letter sample to formally notify an organization where you have been temping that you are submitting your resignation and will not be completing the assignment.
 In some cases, you can email a letter, especially if you are working remotely from home or another office.
 If you need guidance on what to include in your email resignation, follow the link below.